Collections and Recovery

 • Recovery Rate

-Recovery rate is the share of a defaulted or charged-off balance that a creditor or collector is able to recover.
+Recovery rate means the share of a defaulted or charged-off balance that a creditor or collector is able to recover.

 • Settlement Offer

-A settlement offer is a proposal to resolve a debt for less than the full claimed balance.
+Settlement offer means a proposal to resolve a debt for less than the full claimed balance.

 • Debt Buyer

-A debt buyer is a company that purchases unpaid debt and then seeks to collect on it.
+Debt buyer means a company that purchases unpaid debt and then seeks to collect on it.

 • Repossession

-Repossession is the lender's recovery of pledged property after serious nonpayment on secured debt.
+Repossession means the lender's recovery of pledged property after serious nonpayment on secured debt.

 • Garnishment

-Garnishment is a process that directs part of a debtor's income or funds toward debt recovery.
+Garnishment means a process that directs part of a debtor's income or funds toward debt recovery.

 • Payment Arrangement

-A payment arrangement is an agreed plan to repay overdue debt over time instead of all at once.
+Payment arrangement means an agreed plan to repay overdue debt over time instead of all at once.

 • Deficiency Balance

-A deficiency balance is the remaining debt still owed after collateral is taken and sold for less than the amount due.
+Deficiency balance means the remaining debt still owed after collateral is taken and sold for less than the amount due.